abhinavk07/aws-ecs-fargate-demo/README.md

 # Introduction

-This infra code demonstrates how to create a simple AWS [ECS](https://aws.amazon.com/ecs/) container service.
+This infra code demonstrates how to create a simple AWS [ECS](https://aws.amazon.com/ecs/) container service using [Fargate](https://aws.amazon.com/fargate/).
 The demonstration also creates an [ECR](https://aws.amazon.com/ecr/) container registry for storing the application Docker image.

 # Terraform Code